svenssonjoel/lispBM/CONTRIBUTING.md

   Contributions to LispBM are very welcome but as the project is growing larger we would like to ask contributors to follow the following guideline.

+## Slow and methodical
+   The overarching design principle of the core of LispBM can be summarized as "slow and methodical".
+The main goals of the runtime system core is to be reliable, sandboxed, safe and secure.
+At the same time the runtime system is doing a lot of very complicated operations such as process management and scheduling, garbage collection etc. These are things that should not be rushed.
+Changes should be motivated and planned, followed by rigorous testing.

+   The core of LispBM is the source code in the /src and /include directories (excluding the extensions subdirectory).

+   Outside of the core a faster and more easy-going approach is fine.

 ## Getting in touch
    If you have a good idea for a larger or more intrusive contribution please get in touch so that we can coordinate our efforts and align.